uoy-ads/hsds-data-catalogue-docs/docs/Section-0_Searching_HSDS_Catalogue.md

 ### How ‘Relevance’ is calculated

 **Relevance** is a score assigned to resources based on how well they match the current search criteria.
-This score determines the order in which the resources appear in your results.
+This score determines the order in which resources appear in your results.
 The algorithm prioritises matches to the Title field, followed by matches in the Description and Subject fields.
 Following those fields, other fields such as location and time are also used to add to the overall relevance score.

 ## Refining the search results
-You can refine your search results by using a combination of [**What**](Section-1_What_HSDS.md), [**Where**](Section-2_Where_HSDS.md), and [**When**](Section-3_When_HSDS.md) parameters, as well as the individual filters.
-The following sections explain how each of these options can be used to narrow down the search results.
+You can refine your search results by using a combination of [**What**](Section-1_What_HSDS.md), [**Where**](Section-2_Where_HSDS.md), and [**When**](Section-3_When_HSDS.md) parameters, as well as individual filters.
+The following sections explain how each of these options can be used to narrow down your search results.